mwkaufmann/requests/README.md

 Note:
 * You should make sure PooledClient be closed when do not need it any more.
 * If connection pool is used, you should set verify and proxy use ConnectionPoolBuilder, the connection pool's (verify, proxy) settings will override requests' settings.
-* Settings: userAgent, gzip, allowRedirects should be set at client level, request level settings will not work due to implementation restrict now.
+* Settings: userAgent, compress, allowRedirects should be set at client level, request level settings will not work due to implementation restrict now.